madhoolikacvss/lab_rep_3/index.md

 ![cd into travel](https://user-images.githubusercontent.com/122486374/218366771-11144ae3-db27-4822-90bb-e5151bb3ef33.jpg)

-Or, you could type in the filder name as given below (my current directory was skill-demo1-data and I added the folder name written_2 as I wanted to search only in that folder):
+Or, you could type in the folder's name as given below (my current directory was skill-demo1-data and I added the folder name written_2 as I wanted to search only in that folder):
 ![not travel](https://user-images.githubusercontent.com/122486374/218366792-13f09aa5-a7c4-4854-8c6e-0b510c0d4387.jpg)